edibotopic/edibotopic-website/content/diary/_index.md

 # 2024

-## The Hague
+## Obscure exposures and palpable warmth

 _November 9th_

 From a hotel bed, I saw that a blog of mine had reached the front page of Hacker News.
-While I was pleased that someone had put it there, it gave me a little anxiety.
+I was pleased that someone had put it there, but it did give me a little anxiety.

 I never write anything here in the expectation that it will be read or analysed.
-It's mostly an act of self-motivation and
+It's mostly an act of self-motivation.
 I don't actively seek virality or influence.

-There's enough people doing that already, which leads to a certain univocality.
+There's enough people doing that already, which has led to a certain univocality.

 It was nice to see the blog get a small few upvotes then drift silently off of the front page.